Estate Planning 101

 • Control disposition of assets (distributions during the term of the Trust and upon termination)

-While the above two trusts (revocable and testamentary) do not offer any benefit as it relates to reducing estate taxes, the irrevocable trust established during life is usually setup for this express purpose.
+While the above two trusts (Revocable and Testamentary) do not offer any benefit as it relates to reducing estate taxes, the Irrevocable trust established during life is usually setup for this express purpose.
 Oftentimes you will see an individual or couple establish this trust during life and begin gifting assets to the trust in order to remove future appreciation of those assets from their estate, with the goal of ending life with a lower total estate value than if they had never removed the appreciation of those gifted assets.

 Irrevocable Life Insurance Trust